Useful Maths Resources and Websites

 5. STEM Learning

-This is a national collection of mathematics resources which is worth an explore.
+STEM Learning hosts a national collection of mathematics resources on its website which is worth an explore.
 It complements the physical STEM library in York.

 6. Physics and Maths Tutor

-If you are teaching A level, then this is one of the best sites for past exam questions covering all the major boards.
+Teaching A level?
+Physics and Maths Tutor is one of the best sites for past exam questions covering all the major boards.
 It also contains a great resource called the Solomon Papers which are excellent worksheets for A level students.

 8. Dr Frost Maths

-If you are looking for PowerPoints, then look no further.
+If you are looking for PowerPoints, then look no further than Dr Frost Maths.
 The resources are particularly useful for high ability pupils, as they contain many challenging extension questions while still explaining the basics really well.

 9. Plus Magazine

 Plus Magazine is an excellent online maths magazine.
 It will be particularly suitable for keen A level students, or teachers wanting to understand maths in the wider world.

 Don’t forget BBC Bitesize – a great revision resource for students.